walkingshamrock/cmdhistory.nvim/README.md

 # cmdhistory.nvim

-`cmdhistory.nvim` is a Neovim plugin designed to enhance your command-line experience by providing an intuitive and efficient command history management system.
+`cmdhistory.nvim` is a Neovim plugin that enhances your command-line experience by providing an intuitive and efficient command history management system.

 ## Features